BackupTheBerlios/hjb-svn/trunk/docs/rst/send-hjb-message.rst

   properties of the JMS message.

-Consult [JMSSpec]_ for further information on sending JMS messages, particularly about the use of the various optional arguments to the command.
+Consult [JMSSpec]_ for further information on sending JMS messages, particularly about the usage of the various optional arguments that this command takes.

 .. _back to commands: ./command-list.html

 .. _message translation: ./message-translation.html

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_